 All of the bilateral activities are tailored to the interests and problems of the partner central banks requesting them.
 Approaches to addressing these issues are drawn up jointly with the Bundesbank’s experts in the form of lectures, presentations, video conferences and workshops.
 The individual bilateral projects are “customised training activities”, which are geared especially to the specialist problem areas of the foreign central bank staff.

 Attendance is mandatory for the duration of the seminar.
-A project manager will be on hand at the specialist seminars in Germany to answer all relevant organisational questions.
+A project manager will be on hand at the specialist seminars and executive trainings in Germany to answer all relevant organisational questions.
 The relevant partner central bank is responsible for organising the on-site specialist seminars.

 The partner central bank will bear the participants’ travel costs for training activities held in Germany.